ADULT SPIRITUAL GROWTH PROGRAM

 Watch a Sample Recording Morning Metta Mediation

-You are warmly welcomed to join this "Morning Metta Meditation" group, which meets Tuesdays, Thursdays and Saturdays, 8-8:30 am.
-Elena leads a simple, centering loving kindness meditation practice which is appropriate for all religious backgrounds and levels of meditation experience.
+You are warmly welcomed to join this "Morning Metta Meditation" group, which meets Tuesdays, Thursdays, and Saturdays, 8-8:30 am.
+Elena leads a simple, centering, loving-kindness meditation practice that is appropriate for all religious backgrounds and levels of meditation experience.
 Attendees can choose to leave their microphone and camera off and just follow along.

 Questions? email elena@communityneedles.com